Back to writing

 - Outrage, scandals, and exposés are all good too, as long as they are easy and shallow and free of nuance, because people click on more things when they're fired up.

-- Hide advertisements within the real content as much as possible.
+- Hide advertisements within the real content through product placement and so-called native advertising as much as possible.

 It doesn't matter if you're enjoying yourself or hating every minute of it, just as long as it's a lot of minutes.
 This is the origin of clickbait.